mattmakai/fullstackpython.com/content/pages/05-deployment/00-deployment.markdown

 guide as they are considered advanced deployment techniques.

+## Deployment tools
+* [teletraan](https://github.com/pinterest/teletraan) is the deploy system
+  used by the development teams at Pinterest, a huge Python shop!

+* [pants](https://www.pantsbuild.org/index.html) is a build system originally created at Twitter and now split out as its own sustainable open source project.

 ## Deployment resources
 * If you need a step-by-step guide to deploying a Python web application, I wrote [a whole book](http://www.deploypython.com/) on exactly this topic